-Also smart hearing aids and glasses to measure vision performance are being made easily available to medical professionals and the common citizens.
-Also the trends have shown a fairly larger degree incease in the sales of pet trackers, smart jewellery, and AR/VR headsets that are continuing to grow and gain momentum.
+Also, smart hearing aids and glasses to measure vision performance are being made easily available to medical professionals and the common citizens.
+Also, the trends have shown a fairly larger degree increase in the sales of pet trackers, smart jewelry, and AR/VR headsets that are continuing to grow and gain momentum.

 Advantages of wearable technology

 Wearable technology provides us with the ability to monitor our fitness levels, track our location with GPS, and view text messages more quickly.
-And the best part about these wearables is that most of the devices allow us to do this all absolutely hands- free.
-Additionally they are portable too.
+And the best part about these wearables is that most of the devices allow us to do this all hands-free.
+Additionally, they are portable too.